-- The recent state legalization of medical marijuana. - The increase in speed limit on freeways/expressways. - The effects COVID-19 has had on crashes in Arkansas - Update to the definition of Suspected Serious Injury.
+• The recent state legalization of medical marijuana.

+• The increase in speed limit on freeways/expressways.

+• The effects COVID-19 has had on crashes in Arkansas.

-• Continued increase in vehicle miles traveled.
+• A drop in vehicle miles traveled due to COVID-19.
 In addition to the above external factors, crash reporting is another major consideration.
-The number of crashes being captured in the database has been increasing due to eCrash implementation, which impacts serious injury crash data.
+The number of crashes being captured in the database has been increasing due to eCrash implementation, which impacts fatal and serious injury crash data.
 Traffic Safety is working hard to improve safety with other safety stakeholders.
 Some notable accomplishments are as follows: